 Annual Helping Hawks Activities

 As part of our commitment to helping communities in need, UHart students have the opportunity to volunteer during spring break.
 In the wake of Hurricane Florence, students participating in our 2019 Alternative Spring Break will help people in Eastern North Carolina on March 16—23, 2019.
 Volunteering to help a struggling community is not always easy, but it is some of the most rewarding work you can do.

-Angel Tree is an annual program that provides new clothing and/or toys for children of deserving families.
-Each Angel Tree is decorated with numbered paper angel tags with the first name, age, and gender of a child who is in need of a gift.
-Contributors remove one or more tags from the tree and purchase appropriate gifts for the child or children described on the tags.
+Giving Tree is an annual program that provides new items for children and adults of deserving families.
+Each Giving Tree is decorated with numbered paper tags with the first name, age, and gender of a recipient who is in need of a gift.
+Contributors remove one or more tags from the tree and purchase appropriate gifts for the person(s) described on the tags.

 The Center for Community Service is able to provide transportation for any student who would like to volunteer at local agencies and programs within Hartford, West Hartford, and Bloomfield.

 Brittany Peck, ‘15

 Not enough good words can come from me about the Alternative Spring Break program, as it has truly made an impact not only on who I am as a person, but who I am as a student at the University of Hartford.